Huron, South Dakota: Arts and culture

+Parks and recreation

+The city operates a waterpark called Splash Central, featuring an Olympic-sized pool, slides, and children's area.

 Government

 The Huron government is "commissioner form".
 Under the commissioner form of government the board of commissioners consists of a mayor and four commissioners, who are all elected at large for three-year terms.
 The commission has control over all departments of the city and can make and enforce rules and regulations which it may see fit for the organization, management, and operation of the departments of the city.
 Responsibilities are divided into the following areas: Public Safety Commissioner, Public Works Commissioner, Utilities Commissioner, and Finance Commissioner with each commissioner having oversight in each respective area.

 Huron has a federal building, field offices that is home to Social Security Administration, Western Area Power Administration, United States Fish and Wildlife Service, General Services Administration, Farm Service Agency and the USDA.
 Huron is also home to Area offices for state offices.